jamaaldev/fiveprayer/README.md

 4. FivePrayer go to More Settings - Customizing Design - click TimeTable

 == Changelog ==
+= 1.2.2 =
+* Tested for Compatibility with WP version 6.4.2

 = 1.2.1 =
 * improved UI Generate Calendar Button.
 * Tested for Compatibility with WP version 6.3.1